httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 target URI.

 The PATCH request uses the `application/merge-patch+json` media type defined in
-{{?RFC7396}}.

-`Repr-Digest` is calculated on the enclosed payload, which corresponds to the patch document.
+{{?RFC7396}}. `Repr-Digest` is calculated on the enclosed payload, which corresponds to the patch document and is the JSON object `{"title": "New Title"}` followed by an LF.

 The response `Repr-Digest` field-value is computed on the complete representation of the patched resource.
+It is a multiline JSON object followed by an LF.

 ~~~ http-message
 PATCH /books/123 HTTP/1.1